antonfirsov/docs/2015/09-wintools11/wintools11.md

 - Any apps you submit to the store right now, using this flag, will continue to work.

-**How the feature works.** The feature causes your .NET Native release builds to *not* include the bulk of .NET locally within the app.
+**How the feature works.** When the feature is enabled, .NET Native release builds *no longer* include the bulk of .NET locally within the app.
 Instead .NET is delivered through a *"Shared AppX Framework Package"*.
 That means:

 1. When customers download your app from the Store, this download doesn't contain the bulk of .NET
 2. Instead, the right version of .NET gets automatically downloaded on-demand from the Store, and is shared between all apps that use it.